antadde/N-SDM/README.md

 # Example N-SDM run

-We will run an applied example to demonstrate the main operations and outputs of N-SDM by modeling the habitat suitability of three species (Larix decidua, Capra ibex, and Cantharellus cibarius) at 100-meter resolution across Switzerland, for the current period (1980–2021) and a future period (2070–2100).
+We will run an applied example to demonstrate the main operations and outputs of N-SDM by modeling the habitat suitability of three species (Larix decidua, Capra ibex, and Cantharellus cibarius) at 100-meter resolution across Switzerland, for the current period and a future period (2085).

 ## Study area

-Following the spatially nested framework (see Figure 1 and the section 'Highlighted features' of the N-SDM software note for details), we distinguished between 'regional' and 'global' study areas.
-The regional area encompassed all of Switzerland, covering approximately 40,000 km².
-For the global area, we used a bounding box spanning the European continent, from 32.60°N to 71.70°N and from 28.56°W to 40.21°E, covering an area of approximately 10 million km².
+Following the spatially-nested framework, we distinguished between 'regional' and 'global' study areas.
+The regional area encompassed all of Switzerland.
+For the global area, we used a bounding box spanning the European continent.

 ## Data